-A spring gauge is acceptable for pressure testing gas piping as long as it has increments of $\frac{1}{4}$ lb. or less.
+A spring gauge is acceptable for pressure testing gas piping as long as it has increments of 1⁄2 lb. or less.
 The midpoint of the test gauge should be near the test pressure required.
+The test pressure shall fall within 25%-75% of the max pressure of the test gauge.

-NOTE: When pressurizing a system at 50 psig, a 100 psig gauge with 1 psig increments is acceptable.
+NOTE: When pressurizing a system at 50 psig, a gauge with 1 psig increments is acceptable.